SyedFaquar/SyedFaquar/README.md

 <div align="center">

-# Hey there, I'm Syed
+## Hey there, I'm Syed

-# 💫 About Me:
+### 💫 About Me:
 Welcome to my digital playground!
-I'm driven by the limitless potential of data-driven <br>solutions to inspire innovation and create meaningful change in society. <br>My passion lies at the intersection of Machine Learning, Data Engineering, and Big Data. <br>I'm constantly expanding my knowledge and skills in these fields, <br>eager to tackle impactful projects and push the boundaries of what's possible.
+I'm driven by the limitless potential of data-driven solutions to inspire innovation and create meaningful change in society.My passion lies at the intersection of Machine Learning, Data Engineering, and Big Data.
+I'm constantly expanding my knowledge and skills in these fields, eager to tackle impactful projects and push the boundaries of what's possible.

+here is the my resume: Resume

+please do check out my personal portfolio: SyedFaquar.github.io

 </div>